 "Every once in a while, someone will forget to recheck their dates, job titles or job duties.
 For me, this is worse than typos.
-These days, most HR professionals search on LinkedIn and across social media accounts to vet out potential employees.
+These days, most HR professionals search on LinkedIn and across social media accounts to vet potential employees.
 If your start dates, titles or duties do not line up, it can raise red flags to employers.
 It leaves us thinking, 'Are they lying on their resume or on LinkedIn?
 Or both?'
-So, it immediately disqualifies a candidate.
+It immediately disqualifies a candidate.
 I always encourage people to double-check their resume.
 An inconsistency could be an honest mistake that costs you the job." – Adele Alligood, HR consultant and engagement manager for EndThrive

 3. Failing to identify and delete irrelevant work experience

 "One resume mistake many people make is that they feel obligated to include every job, including part-time work, that they've had since college.
-For example, including that you were a 'Subway sandwich artist' for three months is superfluous if you're applying for a technology job – unless, of course, the company's technology improves the sandwich-making process.
+For example, including that you were a Subway sandwich artist for three months is superfluous if you're applying for a technology job – unless, of course, the company's technology improves the sandwich-making process.
 Including information like this shows laziness and a general lack of understanding." – Joshua Goldstein, co-founder of Underdog.io

 4. Bolding the wrong information

-Do not bold the company you worked for; bold your position with the company.
+"Do not bold the company you worked for; bold your position with the company.
 This is what the recruiter or hiring manager is looking for.
-One exception – if the company is highly recognizable (Facebook, Google, etc.)." – Bill Benoist, leadership and career coach
+One exception [is] if the company is highly recognizable (Facebook, Google, etc.)." – Bill Benoist, leadership and career coach

 "If you're going to boast about increasing sales or improving process efficiency, support these claims with real statistics and an explanation of how you accomplished these feats.
-When I read 'improved department sales revenue' on a resume, I'm not convinced." – Tyson Spring, co-founder and vice president of business development at Élever Professional
+When I read 'improved department sales revenue' on a resume, I'm not convinced." – Tyson Spring, co-founder and head of business development at Élever Professional

 6. Adding too much fluff to your job descriptions